Devanik21/AnTiEnTRopY/README.md

 ## Abstract

 **AnTiEnTRopY** is an open-source, research-grade computational platform for the quantitative analysis of biological aging through the lens of epigenetic entropy.
 The system integrates five mathematically distinct engines — an ElasticNetCV biological clock, a site-wise Shannon entropy decomposition module, a Harmonic Resonance Field (HRF) wave-interference classifier, a partial reprogramming reversal simulator, and a Monte Carlo escape velocity engine — into a unified Streamlit interface.
+A sixth layer, the **36-metric Nobel-tier Research Report**, synthesizes all engines through causal inference (Structural Causal Models, do-calculus effect sizes), Information Bottleneck analysis, Bayesian dependency graphs, T-SNE/DBSCAN epigenetic topology, wavelet-domain methylation signal decomposition, and Kolmogorov complexity estimation of the aging epigenome.

 The core hypothesis formalized here is that biological aging corresponds, at the epigenomic level, to a stochastic drift of CpG methylation beta values toward maximum informational disorder, i.e. toward $\beta \to 0.5$.
 Young, ordered epigenomes occupy low-entropy attractors in CpG state space; senescent epigenomes exhibit decoherence analogous to thermal noise in a physical system.
-AnTiEnTRopY quantifies this drift, classifies age states via resonance-field dynamics, and models the conditions under which targeted reprogramming interventions could exceed the biological aging rate — the **epigenetic escape velocity** condition.
+AnTiEnTRopY quantifies this drift, classifies age states via resonance-field dynamics, models the conditions under which targeted reprogramming interventions could exceed the biological aging rate — the **epigenetic escape velocity** condition — and, through its causal layer, formally separates observational correlation from interventional effect using the do-calculus framework.

-This work draws on the epigenetic clock literature (Horvath 2013; Hannum 2013; Levine et al. 2018), partial reprogramming biology (Ocampo et al. 2016; Lu et al. 2020; Yang et al. 2023), longevity escape velocity theory (de Grey 2004), and novel spectral analysis of the methylome inspired by the HRF wave-interference framework introduced in Debanik Debnath (2025).
+This work draws on the epigenetic clock literature (Horvath 2013; Hannum 2013; Levine et al. 2018), partial reprogramming biology (Ocampo et al. 2016; Lu et al. 2020; Yang et al. 2023), longevity escape velocity theory (de Grey 2004), causal inference (Pearl 2009), information bottleneck theory (Tishby et al. 2000), and novel spectral analysis of the methylome inspired by the HRF wave-interference framework introduced in Debanik Debnath (2025).

 ---